Carson - Newman University Data & Information Overview

 The acceptance rate at Carson - Newman University is 79%.
 That's higher than the rate at many schools, but still low enough to be considered somewhat selective.
 If you want to get in, you'll need good grades and to be able to show that Carson - Newman is a good fit for you.

 About 19% of students accepted to Carson - Newman submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 480 and 560.
 Math scores were between 470 and 570.

 Student to Faculty Ratio

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At Carson - Newman University, this ratio is 14 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at Carson - Newman University is 51%.
-This is higher than the national average of 47%.
+The full-time faculty percentage at Carson - Newman University is 50%.
+This is comparable to the national average of 47%.

 Retention and Graduation Rates at Carson - Newman University